Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 8) All representatives from other groups are considered VIPs on-site at that given time.
 Foreign Personnel may be escorted by Liaison Ancillary Personnel and Security Corps Task Force Detachment “The Armed Gentlemen” if necessary.

-9) All departmental guidelines sanctioned by the respective C-X of the said department overrule the Articles of Service.
+9) Departmental personnel are exempt from certain clauses of the Articles of Service solely for the need to carry out their specific duties stated in their guidelines.